Directed By: Preston Sturges

 Trivia: Veronica Lake was six months pregnant at the beginning of production, a fact she didn't tell Sturges until filming began.
 Sturges was so furious when he learned that, according to Lake, he had to be physically restrained

-Preston Sturges’ 1941 comedy with a conscience, Sullivan’s Travels stars Joel McCrea as movie director John Lloyd Sullivan, whose films (such as Ants in Your Plants of 1939) are among the most popular in the country.
+Preston Sturges’ 1941 comedy with a conscience, Sullivan’s Travels stars Joel McCrea as movie director John Lloyd Sullivan, whose films (Ants in Your Plants of 1939) are incredibly popular.
+Yet despite all his success, Sullivan longs to make a socially relevant movie, one that reflects the poverty and despair currently gripping the nation.

-Yet despite his success, Sullivan longs to make a movie that’s socially relevant, reflecting the poverty and despair currently gripping the nation.
-To research his latest project, a human drama titled O Brother, Where art Thou, Sullivan poses as a hobo, and with only $0.10 in his pocket he sets out to experience what it means to be hungry and out of work.
+To research this dream project, a human drama he will title O Brother, Where art Thou, Sullivan poses as a hobo, and, with only $0.10 in his pocket, sets out to experience what it's like to be jobless and hungry.

-Joel McCrae is utterly believable as the well-meaning yet naïve title character, and the early scenes depicting his journey to poverty row are played almost entirely for laughs.
-After ditching the “land yacht”, a large bus hired by the studio to follow closely behind and make sure he doesn’t get into trouble, Sullivan visits a farm owned and operated by an elderly widow (Almira Sessions) and her sister (Esther Howard), who offer him room and board in exchange for his services (chopping wood, etc).
+Joel McCrae is entirely believable as the well-meaning yet naïve title character, and the early scenes depicting his journey to poverty row are played almost entirely for laughs.
+After ditching the “land yacht”, a large bus rented by the studio to follow him and ensure their most successful filmmaker doesn’t get into trouble, Sullivan visits a farm owned and operated by an elderly widow (Almira Sessions) and her sister (Esther Howard).
+They offer Sullivan room and board in exchange for his doing odd-jobs (chopping wood, etc).
 When the widow takes a liking to him, Sullivan sneaks out in the middle of the night and hitches a ride, only to end up back in Hollywood!
+Even his budding relationship with the struggling actress (Lake’s character is never given a name) plays out like a romantic comedy.
+In one very funny scene, the two learn that leaping from a moving train is twice as difficult as hopping onto one.

-Then, at about the halfway mark, director Sturges throws his audience a curve by changing the entire tone of the picture, taking what had been a lively comedy and transforming it into a drama ripe with social commentary.
-The trouble begins when Sullivan, feeling he’s completed his mission, again visits the poor, this time to hand out $5 bills as a “thank you” for opening his eyes to their plight.
-Before he can do so, however, he’s jumped by a vagrant and knocked unconscious.
+The trouble begins when Sullivan, feeling he has completed his mission, again visits the poor, this time to hand out $5 bills as a “thank you” for opening his eyes to their plight.
+Before he can do so, however, he is jumped by a vagrant and knocked unconscious.
 Dragging Sullivan’s limp body into an abandoned railway car and stealing his shoes, the vagrant then runs off, only to be struck and killed by a passing train.

 This kicks off a chain of events that takes Sullivan's Travels in a very dark direction.
-After giving us plenty to laugh about early on, Sturges, with these later scenes, stirs our emotions in a much different, yet equally satisfying way.
+Having giving us plenty to laugh about early on, Sturges, with these later scenes, stirs our emotions in a much different, yet equally satisfying way.

 No comments: